NVIDIA/nim-deploy/cloud-service-providers/aws/eks/README.md

 ## Cluster setup for inference:

+You can either use the NIM Helm Chart or NIM Operator.
+If you would like to use the NIM Operator, please see the instructions here.

+To install the NIM Helm Chart, please follow the steps below:

 1: Install NVIDIA Device Plugin: Install NVIDIA device plugins to run GPU workloads.
 Check CUDA base image version for compatibility.

     kubectl create -f https://raw.githubusercontent.com/NVIDIA/k8s-device-plugin/v0.14.1/nvidia-device-plugin.yml